-First-Time Delegate is Fifth Generation Delegate
+First-Time Delegate is Seventh Generation Delegate

 As a first-time delegate to General Conference, Rev. Andy Bryan felt the presence of the saints that come before him when session commenced on February 23.
 The role runs deep in his veins – he is a fifth generation General Conference delegate.

 Bryan is currently pastor of Campbell UMC in Springfield, and will be moving Manchester UMC after Annual Conference this June.
 He was elected as an alternate delegate for the 2016 General Conference.
 But when Rev. Bob Farr was elected as Bishop later in the year in 2016, that bumped Bryan up the list to being a full member of the delegation.